PilkeySEK/LegitiCoinDB/README.md

 Go to the releases and select the latest release, download the `LCoinDB.jar` from there (Get the latest release here)(https://github.com/PilkeySEK/LegitiCoinDB/releases/latest)

+### One thing to do before you can use it
+You should join the server `lcauth.skye.host` to authenticate (else you won't be able to use the mod).
+You might need to rejoin one time if it gives an error on the first join.

 ## Directories
 `LCoinDB` -> Minecraft Client Mod for Fabric